 We all have people we love to talk to.
 And we all have people we dread having a conversation with.
-Is this different for people who use AAC?
+Is this different for people who use Augmentative and Alternative Communication (AAC)?
 We interviewed dozens of people who use AAC to discover what makes someone a good communication partner.
 More specifically, what are the behaviors that an AAC user considers polite or helpful in the person they are talking to?

 What we learned: people’s preferences are very individual.

 For example, some AAC users appreciate when the person they are talking with looks at their AAC while they are composing their message.
 They like the efficiency when the person helps predict what they are likely saying or appreciate that they aren't expected to make eye contact.
 But the majority do not.
 Most appreciate when their communication partner waits silently and patiently for them to compose their message.
 Others want to have their communication partner watch their face, because the expressions they make while typing might give context to the words they select.
 Others said that if the person is watching them, it creates pressure and makes them feel rushed.
 Those AAC users prefer the other person engage in something else while they wait.
 People’s preferences varied.